jonngoyes/MemoryLeak2.0/README.md

 Link to youtube video: https://www.youtube.com/watch?v=XaqW8gbNtcU

 Overview:
 MemoryLeak2.0 is a game designed to help aspiring C++ developers learn the ropes of the language.
-The game is played like a BubbleShooter game where the player maneuvers a rocket and fires bullets are correct answer choices that are floating down.
+The game is played like a BubbleShooter game where the player maneuvers a rocket and fires bullets at correct answer choices that are floating down.
 It comes with different levels that focus on C++ topics like polymorphism, inheritance, abstraction, and excapsulation.
 MemoryLeak2.0 is a fun, interactive game targeted at students who want to ace their upcoming technical interview, junior level developers looking to refresh their memory of C++, and beginners who want an easy way to quickly learn the language.
 Made with Android Studio environment.
 Back-end funcationality implemented with Java and JSON.
 Front-end formatted with XML.

 Building the Project: